 Moreover, our bed was incredibly comfortable.
 After a week or so of squishing into a small double bed that creaked with every roll, we loved the space and silence of the king size bed – it was probably the best bed we have slept in, in the UK that is, and aside from our own.

-After we settled in, and took a stroll around Stow on the Wold to see some quality sights like these…
+After we settled in on our first day, we took a stroll around Stow on the Wold to see some quality sights like these…

-We hit the pub for dinner and drinks.
+On one night, we hit The Stag at Stow for dinner and drinks.
 We quickly realised that the classy but rustic theme wasn’t just in our room.
 It ran throughout the whole establishment, and I loved the contrast between the dark, ageing wood, navy blue paint and modern artwork.
 I always wanted original wood flooring in my house, and got quite excited to see a space that I would have loved to live in every day.

 Although a very small touch, I especially liked the Hendricks gin bottles used as candle holders, and I think I’ll pinch that idea for our back room at home.